wp-plugins/nextgen-facebook/readme.txt

 wp_head();
 `

+= Rename or Add Profile URL Fields =

+By default, NextGEN Facebook OG adds two new URL fields to the user profiles -- the Facebook URL with a field name of "facebook" and the Google+ URL with a field name of "google".
+This is in keeping with the standard field names I've observed.
+If you need to change the field names, or their description, you can define the NGFB_CONTACT_FIELDS constant in your wp-config.php file.
+The default value for NGFB_CONTACT_FIELDS is:

+`
+define( 'NGFB_CONTACT_FIELDS', 'facebook:Facebook URL,gplus:Google+ URL' );
+`

+A comma separates the the different fields, and a colon seperates each field name from it's descriptive text.
+You may redefine the existing fields, remove them by leaving an empty string, or add to the existing list.

 = Performance Tuning =

 The code for NextGEN Facebook OG is highly optimized -- the plugin will not load or execute code it does not have to.
 You may consider the following option settings to fine-tune the plugin for optimal performance.

-* If your content does not have any embeded videos, or you prefer not to include information on embeded videos in your Open Graph meta property tags, you can set the "Maximum Number of Videos" to "0".
+* If your website content does not have any embeded videos, or you prefer not to include information on embeded videos in your Open Graph meta property tags, you can set the "Maximum Number of Videos" to "0".
 This will prevent the plugin from searching your content text for embeded videos.

-* If you generally define a featured image for your posts and pages, you may set the "Maximum Number of Images" to "1".
-This will prevent the plugin from searching your content for additional images (the featured image will count as the "1" image and the plugin will stop there).
+* If you generally have a featured image for your posts and pages, you may set the "Maximum Number of Images" to "1".
+This will prevent the plugin from searching your content for additional images (the featured image counts as "1" and the plugin will stop there).

-* For posts and pages, the content text is used to define the Open Graph description meta property value, if no excerpt is available.
-If you generally don't use excerpts, and your content does not rely on shortcodes to render it's text, you may uncheck the "Apply Content Filters" option.
+* For posts and pages, the content text is used to define the Open Graph description meta property value (if no excerpt is available).
+If you generally don't use excerpts, and your content does not rely on shortcodes or plugins to render it's text, you may uncheck the "Apply Content Filters" option.

 == Screenshots ==